ltiao/zalando-classification/README.md

 The datasets are tracked using text pointers with [Git Large File Storage (LFS)](https://git-lfs.github.com/).
 It is recommended that this be installed prior to cloning.

-### Getting Started
+### Getting started

-The quickest way to get started is by running a Docker container from the root of the repo.
+The quickest way to get started is by running the Docker container from the root of the repo.

 ```console
 $ docker run -it --rm tiao/zalando-classification --help